mgao6767/mingze-gao/docs/posts/python-shared-memory-in-multiprocessing/index.md

 I performed a simple `numpy.nansum` on the numeric column of the data using two methods.
 The first method uses `multiprocessing.shared_memory` where the 4 spawned processes directly access the data in the shared memory.
-The second method passes the data to the spawned processes, which effectly means each process will have a separate copy of the data.
+The second method passes the data to the spawned processes, which effectively means each process will have a separate copy of the data.

 ### Test Result